uf-mil/mil/docs/navigator/lessons22.md

   electrical system on NaviGator.
 * **The onboarding process should be improved.** - Currently, the onboarding process is alright, but it could be improved.
-Currently, it's lengthy, written in PDFs stored in a random GitHub repository, and contains outdated information.
+Currently, it's lengthy, written in PDFs stored in a random GitHub repository, and it contains outdated information.
 Rather, this could be updated to be more interactive or helpful to the reader (by way of YouTube videos, websites, or more streamlined PDFs).
   Furthermore, many electrical members drop out of MIL during the electrical